Kristen Arnett: Writing

 Her first collection of short fiction, Felt in the Jaw, was published by Split Lip Press and received the 2017 Coil Book Award.
 Arnett is a self-described "7-Eleven scholar" and celebrated the debut of Felt in the Jaw at a 7-Eleven store in Orlando.
 The short story collection focuses on living as a lesbian in Florida.

-Arnett's debut novel, Mostly Dead Things, which was published by Tin House in June 2019, was a New York Times bestseller and received critical acclaim; it was heralded by literary critic Parul Sehgal as her "song of the summer" and by The New Yorker's book critic Katy Waldman as one of the best books of 2019.
+Arnett's debut novel, Mostly Dead Things, which was published by Tin House in June 2019, was a New York Times bestseller and received critical acclaim.
+The novel was heralded by literary critic Parul Sehgal as her "song of the summer" and by The New Yorker's book critic Katy Waldman as one of the best books of 2019.
 The book features an openly lesbian main character who runs her family's taxidermy shop after her father dies by suicide.

 Arnett's novel, With Teeth, was published by Penguin Random House in 2022.

 Arnett's stories have appeared in online and print publications including Guernica magazine, The North American Review, Oprah Magazine, and Gay Magazine.
 Her essays have been published in various venues including The Rumpus, Electric Literature, and Orlando Weekly.

+Arnett's third novel, Stop Me If You've Heard This One, was published in March 2025 by Riverhead Books.
+It was shortlisted for the 'Published Novels' section of the 2025 Comedy Women in Print Prize.

+"Marvin" tweet

+Arnett's Twitter feed became a case study in how corporations use Twitter when in 2018 she tweeted, "This morning at 7-eleven I saw a lizard next to the coffee maker and the cashier said 'no worries that's just Marvin, he likes the smell.'"
+7-Eleven's official Twitter account replied to the tweet, which ultimately garnered over 350,000 likes, asking "Oh no!
+Can you DM us with the store location you visited so we can check in on Marvin?
+Thank you!" to which Arnett replied "no way I'm not gonna narc on my buddy."
+Screengrabs of the exchange have been widely reposted as a classic piece of digital culture and have appeared in the so-called Internet Hall of Fame.
+When a 6 ft monitor lizard visited a convenience store in Nakhon Pathom, Thailand in 2021 and started climbing up the shelves heading toward the ceiling, the video was posted to Twitter and a user helpfully replied, "That's just Marvin, he likes the smell."

+Personal life

+Arnett married Kayla Upadhyaya in 2024.